supa2/Automaton/Home.md

 #### Knight Rider 3

-The knight rider sweeping led display using the Atm_player machine as a generic pattern generator.
+The knight rider sweeping led display using the Atm_player component as a generic pattern generator.

 Source code:
 [knight_rider3.ino](/tinkerspy/Automaton/blob/master/examples/knight_rider3/knight_rider3.ino)

 #### LED Test

 This example shows a button toggling a led while logging all state change information to the serial terminal.
 Set the Arduino terminal to 9600 baud to monitor the state changes.

 Source code: [led_test.ino](/tinkerspy/Automaton/blob/master/examples/led_test/led_test.ino)

 #### S.O.S.
 1

 Blink a led in a repeating dot-dot-dot-dash-dash-dash-dot-dot-dot pattern.
-This solution uses one led machine in a sequential pattern by using the timed version of cycle() as a wait/delay statement.
+This solution uses one led component in a sequential pattern by using the timed version of cycle() as a wait/delay statement.

 Source code: [sos1.ino](/tinkerspy/Automaton/blob/master/examples/sos1/sos1.ino)

 #### S.O.S.
 2

 Blink a led in a repeating dot-dot-dot-dash-dash-dash-dot-dot-dot pattern.
-This solution uses two led machines driven by a step sequencer machine which is in turn driven by a timer machine.
+This solution uses two led components driven by a step sequencer which is in turn driven by a timer component.

 Source code: [sos2.ino](/tinkerspy/Automaton/blob/master/examples/sos2/sos2.ino)

 #### S.O.S.
 3

 Blink a led in a repeating dot-dot-dot-dash-dash-dash-dot-dot-dot pattern.
-This solution uses 3 timer machines and 3 led machines chained together in a never ending circle, like snakes biting each others tails.
+This solution uses 3 timer components and 3 led components chained together in a never ending circle, like snakes biting each others tails.

 Source code: [sos3.ino](/tinkerspy/Automaton/blob/master/examples/sos3/sos3.ino)